 For example, the following things count as a single item:

-To arrange a collection, please fill in our online form or call 0333 200 6981.
+To arrange a collection, please complete our online form or call 0333 200 6981.
 We will tell you your collection date when we get your payment.

 Please make sure:

-If you have more than six items, please complete the commercial waste collection form to get a quote (£45 minimum).
+If you have more than six items, please complete our commercial waste collection online form to get a quote (£45 minimum).

 We are not able to collect: